Preprocessing module#

 pyneon.preprocess.concat_events(rec: NeonRecording, event_names: str | list[str]) DataFrame#

 Concatenate different events.
 All columns in the selected event type will be present in the final DataFrame.
 An additional type column denotes the event type.
-If "events" is in event_names, its timestamp [ns] column will be renamed to start timestamp [ns], and the name and type columns will be renamed to message name and message type respectively to provide a more readable output.
+If "events" is in event_names, its timestamp [ns] column will be renamed to start timestamp [ns], and the name and type columns will be renamed to message name and message type respectively to prevent confusion between physiological events and user-supplied messages.

 Parameters: